 Maybe you fail the means test: Your income is too high compared to your debts, or you have too many assets that could be tapped to pay off the debt.

-Maybe, for all your money woes, you lack sufficient debt to interest a bankruptcy lawyer.
+Maybe, for all your money woes, you don’t have enough debt to interest a bankruptcy lawyer.